thelfer/MFrontGallery/docs/web/index.md

   which use different solvers.
 From the same `MFront` source file, the `MFrontGallery` can generate shared libraries for all the solvers of interest.
+- **Maintainability over decades**: Some safety critical studies can be used to desing buildings, plants, systems for decades.
+Over such periods of time, both the solvers and the material knowledge may evolve.
 - **Continuous integration and unit testing**: Each implementation has associated unit tests with can check no-regression during the development of `MFront`.
 - **Documentation**: the project can generate the documentation associated with the various implementations.

 # Implementations available {#sec:mfm:introduction:implementations}